Loading...

 How to consume Coffee with Milk, Fruitcake without glucose spikes

-Pair your coffee and fruitcake with a source of protein or healthy fats, such as a handful of almonds or a small serving of Greek yogurt, to help slow down the absorption of sugars.
+Include a source of protein, such as a handful of almonds or a boiled egg, with your coffee and fruitcake to help slow down the absorption of sugar.

 Stay Hydrated